khriad991/Learn-git-/readme.md

- add something for learn about git `
+ ## learn about git

+ readme.md file created for demo